CrowRed/11oclocknumber/wiki/games.md

 ### Life as a Musical Format: (thus far)

 1. Opening Number: Sets up location.
 All characters are the same
-2. Here Comes "_ _ _": 2 friends set up with three line game.
+2. Here Comes "___": 2 friends set up with three line game.
 They then introduce the main character and play "here comes Jack" to endow them.
-We want to find out what the main character is passionate about and hint at there achilles heel.
+We want to find out what the main character is passionate about and hint at their achilles heel.
 3. Question of the Play: Main character comes on stage.
 2 friends find a reason to leave.
-Main character sets up the question of the play with an "I want song".
+Main character sets up the question of the play with an "I want song"
+4. Love Interest : We see a scene with love interest and a secondary character.
+The love interests job is to set up 2 things: 1) Something that would make them right for the main character 2) Something that would cause friction.
+End scene with song
+5. Begin Ping Pong Match: Question of the play.
+Raising the stakes

+*Aim for a song in each scene of the ping pong match before finale

+6. Finale: Did character get what they wanted